atilaneves/dtest/README.md

-        -s/--single: run the tests in one thread -d/--debug: print debugging information from the tests -l/--list: list all tests but do not run them
+        -s/--single: run the tests in one thread -d/--debug: print debugging information from the tests -l/--list: list all tests but do not run them -n/--nodub: do not run dub fetch to get unit-threaded

     This will run all unit tests encountered in the given directories (see -t option).
 It does this by scanning them and writing a D source